 I always recommend buying a set of silicone-tipped tongs along with whatever you end up getting as a silicone turner.
 This is because tongs allow you fine control, like flipping over individual potstickers, if necessary.
 They are also good for grills and salads.

 It doesn’t really matter what brand of silicone-tipped tongs you buy, because practically all of them are made in China and use the same basic design.
-I like the Neet silicone-tipped tongs because they are the cheapest I could find on Amazon AND they even through in a free silicone basting brush.
 If you want a name-brand model with high-quality silicone, the OXO silicone tongs are very good.

 Also, if you’re looking for spatulas in particular for scraping, baking, etc. I heartily recommend di Oro Living Silicone Spatulas.
 They do not bend and are not good for turning, but they are good for scraping cans, bottles, the sides of bowls, etc. You can see them in use to make pumpkin pancake batter, below.